Edmund Scarborough

 Colonel Edmund Scarborough (September 1617 – 1671) was an English-born politician and military officer who served as speaker of the Virginia House of Burgesses from 1645 to 1646.

 Early life and family

-Scarborough was born in England around September 1617.
+Scarborough was born in England around September 1617, and was baptized at St Martin-in-the-Fields on October 2 of the same year.
 His father, Captain Edmund Scarborough, was an army officer, barrister and graduate of Gonville and Caius College, Cambridge who immigrated to the English colony of Virginia c.
 1621.
 Edmund settled on the Eastern Shore of Virginia with his family around 1628, and represented the Accomac Shire in the Virginia General Assembly in the 1630's.

 A brother, Sir Charles Scarborough, remained in England and studied medicine before becoming a noted mathematician who was a founding member of the Royal Society.
 A Royalist, he served as physician to Kings Charles II and James II after the Stuart Restoration.
 Scarborough's eldest son allegedly drowned as an adult in the York River on September 21, 1739, though these dates do not line up.